katedowsley/MYMI-workshops/Workshop_2.md

 If you run into any issues before the workshop email info@mymi.org.au and put "Workshop 2 Setup" in the subject line.
 If you are still having trouble, demonstrators can help you on the day!

 ### Instal Required Software
-If you run into any issues, consult [this guide](https://code.visualstudio.com/docs/python/python-tutorial)
+If you run into any issues, consult the [reference documentation](https://code.visualstudio.com/docs/python/python-tutorial)

 1. Download VS Code from [here](https://code.visualstudio.com/download)